English Speaking Test for RPGs

 When will it be held, and how do I book a time slot?

-Students will be contacted by the ELPA team via email with an invitation to book a test.
-Please check your HKUST email account regularly for updates.
+Students will be contacted by the ELPA team via email no later than 10 January 2025.
+The email will include an invitation and a link to the Online Registration System, where you can book a time slot for the speaking test.
+It is important to regularly check your HKUST (ITSC) email account for any updates.

-You will be able to select a speaking test time from those that are available through the online registration system.
-The test will be held online; you will not need to come to HKUST to take the test.
+Through the Online Registration System, you will have the option to select a speaking test time from the available slots.
+The test will be conducted on campus, requiring you to come to HKUST for the examination.

-Please note that you must have an activated ITSC account and be authorized by ARRO to book a test time slot.
+Please note that you must have an activated ITSC account and be authorized by ARO to book a test time slot.
 If you are unsure how to activate your ITSC account, please follow the instructions on the RPG Checklist.
-ARRO will provide a list of authorized students that will be uploaded to the online registration system.
+ARO will provide a list of authorized students that will be uploaded to the Online Registration System.
 This may mean that there will be some delay in processing your access to the system.

 How can I check my test booking was successful or check my test details?